 In Dresden using ion beams at the surface of the Earth,

 in the Felsenkeller shallow underground laboratory.
-Together with TU Dresden we are upgrading the Felsenkeller underground laboratory in Dresden by installing a high-current 5MV accelerator there.
+Together with TU Dresden we have installed a high-current 5MV accelerator there.

 This page shows our ongoing projects and a brief motivation.
 For more details on the astrophysics, please see our review papers on LUNA and on the nuclear physics of the Sun.
 Some possible topics for Master's and Bachelor's theses are listed here.
 Further detailed information is linked through the web page you are reading now!

 The success of the 0.4 MV LUNA underground accelerator in Italy (with significant involvement by the HZDR group) has led to the call for higher-energy underground accelerators.
-One of several projects pursued worldwide is the installation of a 5 MV Pelletron accelerator in the Felsenkeller underground facility, Dresden/Germany.
-The installation is ongoing, co-funded by TU Dresden (Prof. Kai Zuber, supported by the German Excellence Initiative) and by HZDR.
+One of several projects pursued worldwide includes a 5 MV Pelletron accelerator in the Felsenkeller underground facility, Dresden/Germany, co-funded by TU Dresden (Prof. Kai Zuber, supported by the German Excellence Initiative) and by HZDR.

 A background intercomparison has shown that the background in a g-ray detector in Felsenkeller is competitive with a deep-underground site, if an active veto is used.
-The lab construction in Felsenkeller tunnels VIII and IX will be completed end of August 2017.
 The new accelerator may be used to study solar fusion reactions such as 3He(α,γ)7Be and the reactions of helium burning such as 12C(α,γ)16O, the so-called Holy Grail of nuclear astrophysics.

-On 26-28 June 2017, there will be a scientific workshop on "Nuclear Astrophysics at the Dresden Felsenkeller", further details here.
+On 26-28 June 2017, the science case was highlighted during a scientific workshop on "Nuclear Astrophysics at the Dresden Felsenkeller" with 56 participants, further details here.

 Photo: HZDR/O. Killig